Skip advert

 About the Mazda CX-30

 While the Mazda CX-30 is the company’s smallest SUV, in terms of the new-car market in general, it actually falls between classes.
-It’s based on the same platform as the Mazda 3 family hatchback, whereas some rivals use platforms sourced from smaller machines that rival the Mazda 2 supermini.
+It’s based on the same platform as the Mazda 3 family hatchback, whereas some of its rivals use platforms sourced from smaller machines that rival the Mazda 2 supermini.
 It doesn’t have a high-riding stance like the larger Mazda CX-5 SUV, either, and is more like a crossover in terms of its proportions.

 Advertisement - Article continues below